Introduction to Mobile Friendly Website

-Just because your site can be viewed on the mobile it does not mean that your site is the mobile friendly website.
+Just because your site can be viewed on mobile it does not mean that your site is a mobile-friendly website.

 - Elements of the site are designed to simplify the usage of the site